 Horticultural Science provides students an overview of horticulture including landscape plant materials, greenhouse production, and turfgrass management.
-See the link at the right for the course sequence / curriculum.
+See the link at the right for the course sequence / curriculum in this Associate of Science program.

 Horticultural Science majors complete 50 percent of the curriculum for a Bachelor of Science degree in Sustainable Plant Systems at The Ohio State University College of Food, Agricultural, and Environmental Sciences in Columbus.